zhenghao-li/Data_Mining/EX2/Exercise2.md

 variables like lotSize, heaing, and fuel are strong in driving prices while according to the RMSE they have no such significant impact on prices.
-And variables like livingArea \* heating are important to drive prices based on RMSE but their magnitudes are too samll from the perspective of coefficients.
+And variables like livingArea \* heating are important to drive prices based on RMSE but their magnitudes are too small from the perspective of coefficients.
 Combining the results of two approaches, it may be less disputable to conclude that waterfront, newConstruction, and centralAir are three most important factors in driving prices.